rag3trey/hamclock-js/README.md

-# HamClock Web - Amateur Radio Clock & Information Display
+# HamClock-js - Amateur Radio Clock & Information Display

 A modern web-based rewrite of ESPHamClock using **Python FastAPI** backend and **JavaScript/React** frontend.